+CONDUCTOR STAINING

-CONDUCTOR STAINING When conductor reels are stored outdoors, moisture can accumulate on the conductor on the underside of the reel.
+When conductor reels are stored outdoors, moisture can accumulate on the conductor on the underside of the reel.
 If the moisture contains chemicals from the surrounding atmosphere, a black stain known as a "water stain" can appear on the conductor.
 This has been found to be more prevalent in non-specular conductor because the drawing oils have been removed.
 Figure 17 shows the appearance of a water stain.

-Figure 17.
-Water stain on conductor.
+Figure 17: Water stain on conductor.

 Water stains are a cosmetic issue; they have no adverse effect on the performance or service life of the conductor.

 No corrosion in excess of normal oxidation results from the water stain.

 In most environments, the conductor will darken in the first few months after the line is energized, and the stain will no longer be noticeable.
 Aluminum Association Technical Bulleting TR3, "Guidelines for Minimizing Water Staining of Aluminum" discusses this issue in detail and contains advice for avoiding conductor staining.

-SAGGING METHODS
+SAGGING METHODS18

 Conductor sagging involves the use of stringing tables to determine the required sag or tension at a specific conductor temperature.
 Conductor temperature should be measured at the time of sagging using a conductor thermometer placed at or near the conductor.
 The conductor thermometer should be installed prior to sagging to allow for temperature stabilization.

 Conductor is often tensioned to the correct sag/tension using one of the following three methods: the stopwatch method, transit method, or dynamometer method.

+METHODS:

-Stopwatch Method
+Stopwatch Method:

-The stopwatch method involves jerking a rope connected to the conductor and measuring the time it takes the vibration wave to reflect a certain number of times.
+The stopwatch method involves jerking a rope connected to the conductor and measuring the time it connected to the conductor and measuring the time it times.
 Three or five return waves usually provide an accurate measurement of sag.
 The governing equation for the stopwatch method can be seen below.

+$$D = 48.3 \left(\frac{t}{2n}\right)^2$$

-$$D = 48.3 \left(\frac{t}{2n}\right)^2 \frac{D}{t} = conductor sag, in.$$
+$$D = \text{conductor sag, in}$$

-$$t = time, sec.$$
+$$t = \text{time, sec.}$$

-$$n = number of return waves$$
+$$n = \text{number of return waves}$$

-Transit Method
+Transit Method:

-The transit method includes three types of sagging methods: calculated angle of sight, calculated target, and horizontal line of sight.
+The transit method includes three types of sagging methods: calculated angle of sight, calculated target and horizontal line of sight.
 Choice of the best transit sagging method to use is determined by the terrain of the span in the right-of-way and span length.
 Tall structures on flat terrain and short spans indicate the calculated target or horizontal line of sight method would be most applicable.
 Steep slopes, long spans, and large sags indicate the calculated angle of sight method would be best.

-Dynamometer Method
+Dynamometer Method:

 In the dynamometer method, a dynamometer is inserted in-line with the sagging equipment to get a direct measurement of line tension.
 To ensure accurate sagging, there should be minimal sheaves in the line section.
 This method works best on smaller conductors, shorter spans, and ruling spans containing one or two spans.

 18 IEEE Standard 524-2002 pg.
 70-71

+VIBRATION DAMPERS

-VIBRATION DAMPERS Under most conditions, the self-damping capability of ACSS activated by prestressing will greatly lessen or eliminate the need to install vibration dampers.
+Under most conditions, the self-damping capability of ACSS activated by prestressing will greatly lessen or eliminate the need to install vibration dampers.
 However, if the conductor is not prestressed, dampers may be necessary to protect the conductor until the conductor has activated its self-damping capability through electrical and mechanical loading.
 Recommendations on type and placement of dampers on ACSS lines should be made by the damper manufacturer.

-Figure 18.
-Stockbridge damper, courtesy of AFL Global.
 Many dampers utilize armor rods to provide added protection for ACSS.

 ACSS is suitable for bundling applications.
 When using dampers, cushioning inserts or line guards are recommended to protect ACSS conductor.
-Check with your damper manufacturer for their recommendations on use of armor rods with dampers.